Tabbouleh Bulgur Wheat Salad

 For the dressing

-1. Place the bulgur wheat in a heatproof bowl and pour over the stock.
+Place the bulgur wheat in a heatproof bowl and pour over the stock.
 The liquid level should just cover the wheat.
-Cover over with cling film and set aside for at least 10 minutes to allow the wheat to rehydrate.
-When all the stock has been absorbed, fluff the bulgur with a fork to separate the grains.
+Cover over with cling film and set aside for 10 minutes to rehydrate.
+Once the liquid has been absorbed, fluff the wheat with a fork to separate the grains.

-4. For the dressing, place all the ingredients in a jam jar and shake together.
+For the dressing, place all the ingredients in a jam jar and shake together.
 Pour the dressing over the salad and toss to combine.
 Check the seasoning and add a little more lemon if you prefer more acidity.
 Scatter over the sunflower seeds, if you’re using.
-This salad is best served at room temperature as the flavours will be more prominent.
+This salad is best served at room temperature.

-5. BK Handy tip : This salad makes a great packed lunch and summer picnic food.
+Cook’s Note : Tabbouleh is the perfect take to work lunch or summer picnic food.
 If you like, add some roasted chicken pieces and baby spinach.

 If you like Middle Eastern flavours, you may like to try these: